Meet the Staff

 Lea Anne Burke

-Lea Anne is working to strengthen Native PTAC’s relationships with the 45 recognized Native American and 229 Alaska Native tribal governments and communities in our five state region.
+Lea Anne worked to strengthen Native PTAC’s relationships with the 45 recognized Native American and 229 Alaska Native tribal governments and communities in our five state region.
 Lea Anne places a high value on communication and supporting the long term social, economic, and ecological health for our clients and their communities.

 A small business owner, as well, Lea Anne is a graduate of The Evergreen State College and has a Master of Landscape Architecture from the University of Washington.